leoshimo/vrs/README.md

 - `C-c C-r` evaluates the region; `C-c C-c` evaluates the buffer.
 Both currently display only the last top-level result, evaluating the source as an implicit `begin` in the persistent session.
-- `C-u C-c C-e` and `C-u C-c C-r` replace source with the result and indent it in context.
-Replacement preserves string quotes/escapes and leaves source intact on evaluation errors.
-Lists are inserted as data representations;
+- `C-u C-c C-e` and `C-u C-c C-r` retain the result as literal source and indent it in context, including quotes for lists and symbols.
+Unrepresentable values and evaluation errors leave source intact. `M-x vrs-insert-evaluated-code` instead inserts generated code without adding a quote or executing it.
-  add a quote if you want to evaluate the inserted list as literal data.
 - `C-u C-c C-c` evaluates the buffer expression by expression and displays source with commented results: `(+ 1 2)` followed by `# => 3`, then `(+ 3 4)` followed
   by `# => 7`.
 Use this for a scratch-buffer transcript.